Skip to content

 How It Works

-1. Data Reception: The workflow receives daily business data including sales figures, costs, and operational notes from another workflow
+1. Receive Sales Data: The workflow accepts daily business metrics including sales revenue, various cost categories, and operational notes from another workflow

 Workflow Diagram